 You can also buy commercially produced textured boards.
 I personally don't like these, but I suppose it's everyone to their own taste.

-You will need lindseed oil to mix glazes and thin the paint, turpentine to thin the paint and you need white spirit to clean your palette and brushes.
+You will need linseed oil to mix glazes and thin the paint, turpentine to thin the paint, and you need white spirit to clean your palette and brushes.
 Buy the white spirit from the DIY section of your local supermarket or building suppliers.
 You can also use ordinary white spirit instead of turpentine to thin the paint.
 I'd just use that for students and beginners.

 You need a palette knife to clean your palette, but also to apply paint, depending on your style.
 I like a flat, or straight palette knife, but you might also like to choose a diamond knife.
 You could get a set so that you have the choice.

 Brushes for Oil Paint